shmincky1/Kitten-Clicker/README.md

 # Kitten Klicker
-A cookie clicker take-off for fun.
+A cookie clicker take-off for fun with a kitten theme.

 Credits:
 * [contributors]